To Record Only Water for Ten Days

-To Record Only Water for Ten Days is the third studio album by American musician John Frusciante, released in 2001 through Warner Music Group.
-Unlike his previous two solo albums, Niandra LaDes and Usually Just a T Shirt and Smile from the Streets You Hold, the record differs significantly in that Frusciante explores elements of electronica, synthpop and new wave.
+To Record Only Water for Ten Days is the third studio album by American musician John Frusciante, released on February 13, 2001 on Warner Music Group.
+Unlike his previous two solo albums, Niandra LaDes and Usually Just a T Shirt (1994) and Smile from the Streets You Hold (1997), the record differs significantly in that Frusciante explores elements of electronica, synthpop and new wave.